BenoitLan/comunica_web_client_visualisation/README.md

 We add all the necessary data to the variable *allMermaidInput*.

-All the data will be appended to this variable with the button "execute query" and visualized with the button "get query plan"
+All the data will be appended to this variable with the button *execute query* and visualized with the button *get query plan*

 An example of how the data of *allMermaidInput* could look like: